VGhassanV/Ghassan/README.md

-- 👋 Hi, I’m @Digital-pimp
+- 👋 Hi, I’m Ghassan
-- 👀 I’m interested in pimping dem binary hoes
+- 👀 Where is Data?
-- 🌱 I’m currently learning python pimpin
+- 🌱 Python
 - 📫 How to reach me: Ghassanxiom@gmail.com

 <!---